fetch-extras/fetch-jsonp-polyfill/README.md

 # fetch-jsonp-polyfill

-JSONP is NOT supported in standard Fetch API.If you are sleepy for such a problem, please use this Polyfill.
+Native fetch api does not support jsonp, which is often very confusing.
+If you are persistent to use jsonp in fetch, you may wish to use this polyfill

 ## Installation
 You can install with npm.